jlagedo/universus/README.md

 ## About the API

-This application uses the [Universalis API](https://docs.universalis.app/) with respectful rate limiting (2 requests/second).
+This application uses the [Universalis API](https://docs.universalis.app/) with respectful rate limiting (20 requests/second, 80% of API limit).

 ## Database File